-The application, as prescribed by the Director of Agriculture, must be signed by each applicant.
-The application is a public record once it is filed with the county and township.
+The application, which must be signed by each applicant, is a public record once it is filed with the county and township.
 The law requires the following information on, or attachments to, the application:

-1. The first, middle and last name of the applicant(s).

-2. Information about any property interest in the land that is held by a person other than the applicant(s) including:

-Mineral rights.

-Easements that are held by persons other than the applicant(s).

-Any other interest in the land that may not be conducive to agriculture that is held by a person other than the applicant(s).
+- 1. The first, middle and last name of the applicant or applicants. - 2.
+Information about any property interest in the land that is held by a person other than the applicant including: - a.
+Mineral rights. - b.
+Easements that are held by persons other than the applicant. - c.
+Any other interest in the land that may not be conducive to agriculture and held by a person other than the applicant(s). - 3.
+A statement that the applicant will not initiate, approve, or finance any new development for nonagricultural purposes during the 10 year period of enrollment.

-3. A statement that the applicant(s) will not initiate, approve, or finance any new development for nonagricultural purposes during the ten year period of enrollment.
-"New development" is defined in the Act to include the transfer to another person of the ownership of a property interest in the land in an ASA from the time the application is submitted until the end of the ten-year enrollment period of the ASA, however, the application of this language is unclear and may need to be clarified.
+"New development" is defined to include, "without limitation, an applicant's transfer to another person of the ownership of a property interest in the land that occurs during the period beginning on the date that the application is submitted and ending on the date that the 10 year period of enrollment is scheduled to expire", except:

+- a.
+A landowner in an ASA may transfer land in an ASA to another person during the 10 year enrollment period the land may remain in the ASA if both of the following conditions apply: - (1) The person to whom the land is being transferred submits a statement to county commissioners and township trustees that specifies that the new owner will not initiate, approve, or finance any new development for non agricultural purposes during the remainder of the 10 year period of enrollment.
+The statement must also specify the new owners first, middle and last name and a description of the transferred land. - (2) The land continues to be located in an agricultural district under ORC Chapter 929 and is valued for tax purposes under CAUV.

+When the new owner of the land submits the statement, county commissioners and township trustees must adopt a resolution acknowledging receipt of the statement from the new owner.
+This is not considered a new application nor does this require notice or hearing(s) which was required for the original application.

-On the other hand, "new development" clearly does not include:
+In addition, "new development" does not include:

-Taking actions authorized under property rights in land such as mineral rights and easements if transferred to another person before the date the application is submitted, and

-Construction, modification, or operation of transmission lines for electricity, gas, or oil or any gathering or production lines for oil or gas provided such lines do not cause the land to become ineligible for CAUV valuation and assessment.
+- a.
+Taking actions authorized under property rights in land such as mineral rights and easements, if transferred to another person before the date the application is submitted, and - b.
+The construction, modification, or operation of wind energy producing facilities, including windmills, and wind turbines. - c.
+The grant of easements for or the construction, modification, or operation of transmission or distribution lines for electricity, gas or oil or any gathering or production lines for oil or gas. - d.
+The grant of new mineral leases. - e.
+The drilling or operation of any oil or gas well on or in connection with the land as long as these activities do not cause the land to become ineligible for CAUV.

-In addition, the applicant is authorized, after the establishment of an ASA, to request approval to operate certain businesses and to establish single family residences for family members.
-The details of these provisions will be explained later in this CAB.
-These exceptions are authorized under Division (A) of ORC 931.04.
+In addition, the applicant is authorized after the establishment of an ASA, to request approval to operate certain businesses and to establish single family residences for family members.
+The details of these provisions will be explained later in this chapter.
+These exceptions are authorized in ORC Section 931.04(A).